-What Was the First Video Game?
+What is the First Video Game ever?

 In 1947, Thomas T. Goldsmith Jr. and Estle Ray Mann patented the cathode-ray tube amusement device.
 A basic oscilloscope-style circuit was linked to a CRT (cathode-ray tube), and a series of knobs and switches served as the device’s controlling mechanism.

 The duo of television designers who were working for DuMont Laboratories was inspired by the radar displays used in World War II—during the war, the television industry almost stopped completely to focus on the war effort instead.
 A prototype of the device was apparently built, but this never went beyond this early stage of development as the “amusement device” was apparently only used for a demonstration.

 It’s hard to see the cathode-ray tube amusement device as the first video game, as it’s not clear what was playable on it.